mapron/d2modgen/README.md

 Generator is inspired by [d2modmaker](https://github.com/tlentz/d2modmaker).
 It provides fast and easy way to create mod without any modding knowledge.
 Features included:
 - GUI-based desktop application with "one click and go" solution;
+- Item randomizer - create new properties for Uniques, Runewords, Sets, Magic/Rare and even gems and runes!
+- Monster randomizer - now any zone can have any monster! (balance taken into account);
+- Increase monster density and boss pack count to insane numbers;
+- Tired of finding High Runes?
+Bring drop levels to crazy amounts, adjust uniques, Runes and more;
 - Ability to adjust monster stats;
-- Tune options to increase Set/Unique/Rare drops;
-- Increase monster density and boss pack count to insane numbers;
-- Last but not least, item randomizer - switch magic properties between Uniques, Runewords, Sets, Magic/Rare and even gems and runes!
+- Make you life easier with dozens of quality-of-life features;

+See screenshots below to have a look what d2modgen supports - and you can get comprehensive help on each page by clicking help icon.
+If you interested in history of changes, [changelog is here](Changelog.md)

 # Quick start
 ![mainwindow](docs/mainwindow.png "Main Window")